cloudevents/spec/subscriptions/spec.md

 ###### `exact` filter dialect

-Use of this MUST include exactly one nested property, where the key is the name of the CloudEvents attribute to be matched, and its value is the String value to use in the comparison.
-To evaluate to true the value of the matching CloudEvents attribute MUST exactly match the value String specified (case sensitive).
+The keys are the names of the CloudEvents attributes to be matched, and their values are the String values to use in the comparison.
+To evaluate to true the values of the matching CloudEvents attributes MUST all exactly match with the associated value String specified (case sensitive).

 The attribute name and value specified in the filter express MUST NOT be empty strings.